PS5 stock tracker: Where to buy PlayStation 5 in the next 24 hours

-It's a frustrating time right now for gamers looking to pick up a Sony PS5, as the console keeps coming in and out of stock incredibly quickly at retailers.
+It's a frustrating time right now for gamers looking to pick up a Sony PS5 and play PS5 games, as the console keeps coming in and out of stock incredibly quickly at retailers.

 Just this week we've seen PlayStation 5 consoles made available in the US at GameStop and in the UK at GAME, however both these tranches of consoles sold out within 30 minutes.